 Are ghosts real?

-There are several staged ghost encounters but additional encounters have occurred on this tour — sometimes even meeting a ghost face-to-face is not enough to make people believe in it!
+There are several staged ghost encounters but additional encounters have occurred on this tour — sometimes even meeting a ghost face-to-face is not enough to make people believe!